Law of Nature - The Manifesto

 “When a Tipping Point is crossed, something fundamental changes”

-How we applied this Law in organizations
+How we apply this Law in organizations

 We adjust our practices according to the state — solid, liquid, or gas.
 The same applies to other substances